Separate raw volume from qualified demand

 Benchmarks are planning ranges and should be validated against each clinic's market, offer, follow-up speed, and treatment economics.

-Track raw leads, qualified opportunities, rejected reasons, booked consults, show rate, treatment coordinator notes, and accepted cases separately.
+Track raw leads, serious patient inquiries, rejected reasons, booked consults, show rate, treatment coordinator notes, and accepted cases separately.

 Implants, full-arch, veneers, and cosmetic consults should not be blended into one average.
 Each has different economics, objections, creative angles, and follow-up needs.